 Emirates One&Only Wolgan Valley, Blue Mountains

-Spread out at the foot of towering cliffs, Emirates One&Only Wolgan Valley resort occupies just 1 per cent of a private 7000 acre (28 square kilometre) conservation reserve, sited between two national parks in the World Heritage-listed Greater Blue Mountains.
+Spread out at the foot of towering cliffs, Emirates One&Only Wolgan Valley resort occupies just one per cent of a private 7000-acre (28-square kilometre) conservation reserve, sited between two national parks in the World Heritage-listed Greater Blue Mountains.
 Each of the lodge’s 40 standalone pavilions has a private enclosed swimming pool and large living and sleeping quarters.
 Enjoy a 4WD wildlife safari, go night spotting for wildlife, go bird-watching, horse riding and mountain biking.
 Indulge in the One&Only Spa and enjoy the finest local food and wine in the elegant and expansive main lodge.

 Capella Lodge, Lord Howe Island

 A tiny blip in the Pacific Ocean, the crescent-shaped World Heritage-listed Lord Howe Island is surrounded by the world’s southernmost coral reef and is renowned for its remarkable geology and rare collection of birds, plants and marine life.
 Capella Lodge has nine contemporary beach-luxe suites overlooking romantic Lovers Bay and the island’s two defining mountains.
 Dining in the Lodge Restaurant showcases a bounty of local seafood and fresh regional produce.
 Explore rainforest tracks and white-sand beaches with Capella’s resident naturalist, take a guided climb of Mount Gower (one of the world’s best day walks) and go big game fishing, diving and snorkelling.